mikejac/node-red-contrib-google-smarthome/README.md

 ## Prerequisites

 1. You are going to need a 'real' SSL certificate e.g. from [Let’s Encrypt](https://letsencrypt.org/).
-2. You also need to be able to forward TCP traffic coming in from the Internet to your Node-RED server on a port you specify.
+2. You also need to be able to forward TCP traffic coming in from the internet to your Node-RED server on a port you specify.
 This is not your full Node-RED server but a service started by `node-red-contrib-google-smarthome`, providing only the functions needed by Google.
 3. This package requires NodeJS version 8.0.0 at a minimum.